livethisdream/nextcloud-aio/README.md

 - Reverse proxy desired for automatic SSL renewal
 - I'm fine to rebuild my database from scratch (i.e., upload files into the data directors and have Nextcloud rescan the files (more specifics on that later).

-- I really like the elegance of docker-compose, so I am using the following *.yml file
+- I really like the elegance of docker compose, so I am using the following *.yml file

 ```
 # filename: nc-aio-caddy.yml
-version: "3.8"
+# version: "3.8" # obsolete now

 services:
   caddy: